Learn how to make Farmhouse Cheddar cheese at home bu=y following our easy step by step recipe.

 Check out how cheddar is made on much bigger scale than home cheese making, at the Cheddaring Process blog post.

-Do you have any questions or comments about Farmhouse Cheddar?
+Do you have any questions or comments about how to make Farmhouse Cheddar?
 Join the discussion over at the Curd Nerd Forum.
 We would love to hear from you!